Qlik Sense Enterprise on Windows security

 - securing application access at the resource level

-- encrypting sensitive information (e.g. passwords and data connection strings)
+- encrypting sensitive information (e.g. passwords and data connection strings) with AES-256 encryption

 - protecting app data using data reduction and data encryption